-If you’ve ever heard me speak, you’ll know that I advocate for the use of cloud technology in today’s law firms.
-There are at least three rock solid reasons why I do that:
+We regularly advocate for the use of cloud technology in today’s law firms.
+There are at least three rock solid reasons why we do that:

 - Cost Savings.
 In many instances, cloud technology obviates the need for in-house servers and costly IT services to maintain them.
 Rather than pay a hefty lump sum for server technology and maintenance, cloud technology jives with law firm cash flow by offering subscription services paid on a monthly or annual basis.
 Maintenance and updates are woven into the subscription price.